How to Determine Buyer Intent For SaaS Products

 Another signal that can help you gauge buyer interest is how interested they are in following up with you.
 Keep a tab on how they respond to follow-up notifications.
 Do they ignore it or are they receptive to it?

-Following up your buyer’s intent across multiple channels, platforms and verticals isn’t an easy task.
+Following up on your buyer intent SaaS products across multiple channels, platforms, and verticals isn’t an easy task.
 Therefore, you need to get the right tools to monitor your buyer’s intent in real-time, such as—

-• ZoomInfo will provide you a 360-degree overview of customers prospects and opportunities.
+• ZoomInfo will provide you with a 360-degree overview of customers’ prospects and opportunities.

 • Leadfeeder is a B2B lead generation that identifies who visited your website and how they behaved.

-• Bombora helps SaaS content creators to find the most relevant and trendy topics.
+• Bombora helps SaaS content creators find the most relevant and trendy topics.

 • Lead Forensics is a good tool to monitor user engagement in real-time across different platforms.